Everything You Need To Know

 to visit protected areas of North Sikkim such as Lachung / Yumthang, Lachen / Gurudongmar, Tsomgo, Nathula etc.

-There is another taxi stand just below MG Marg.
+There is another Taxi stand below MG Marg (at the turning towards Tibet road).
 You can get taxis here for tours and trips to South and West Sikkim (like Pelling, Geyzing, Singtam, Namchi, Ravangla etc), as well as for local sightseeing tours.

 There is a Taxi Stand at the Children's Park (near MG Marg) that go for short distances to places like Tashi view point (i.e. Phatak), Vajra Cinema Hall, Phengla, Penlong etc. You can take Jeeps from Ranka Taxi Stand (at Paljor Stadium Road, Arithang) for visiting Ranka (where Banjhakri Waterfall and Ranka Monastery are located).